cloudforet-io/cloudforet-io.github.io/README.md

 ```

-SpaceONE blog uses Docsy Hugo theme.
+Cloudforet blog uses Docsy Hugo theme.
 So, we strongly recommend pulling in the submodule and other developmment dependencies by running the following.

 ```bash
 # pull in the Docsy submodule